pnugues/Spelling-Corrector-in-Prolog/README.md

 Peter Norvig wrote a delightful spelling corrector in 21 lines of Python.
 It inspired scores of people that reimplemented it in other programming languages.
 This program is a version of a similar corrector in <a href="http://www.swi-prolog.org/">SWI-Prolog</a>.
 All the design details of the corrector are available from Peter Norvig's <a href="http://norvig.com/spell-correct.html">page</a> as well as the corpus needed to build the dictionary: big.txt.

 To run the program, be sure to have a copy of SWI-Prolog and place the big.txt corpus in the same folder as the spell.pl program.
-As the program uses dictionaries, a not-so-common feature of Prologs, you need SWI-Prolog version 7.1 or better.
   1. You start first SWI-Prolog from a command shell:

   ~~~